Parallel Quantum Algorithm for Hamiltonian Simulation: Parallel Quantum Walk

 For approximated $T^{(r)}$ with precision $\epsilon/2$, by linearity of error bound propagation, the LHS of \eqref{eq:TdaggerST=(H/d)^r} is approximated to precision $\epsilon$. \end{proof}

-In order to implement an $r$-parallel quantum walk $Q^{(r)}$, we only need to focus on the $T^{(r)}$ part, since $S^{(r)}$ can be trivially implemented by a constant depth of SWAP gates.
+In order to implement an $r$-parallel quantum walk $Q^{(r)}$, we only need to focus on the $T^{(r)}$ part, since $S^{(r)}$ can be trivially implemented by a quantum circuit of constant depth using SWAP gates.
 The outline of an implementation of $T^{(r)}$ is presented in Figure~\ref{fig:implementation of T^r}.

 Note that the implementation consists of two stages: pre-walk and re-weight, where the two oracles $\calO_H$ and $\calO_P$ are queried separately --- $\calO_P$ is only queried in the pre-walk stage, while $\calO_H$ is only queried in the re-weight stage.